flaturtha/CharlieChan/_murderwiki/the-early-nineteenth-century.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## The Simple, Unemphatic Tale – No Whit Inferior to the Highly Artificial Mechanism
+### The Simple, Unemphatic Tale – No Whit Inferior to the Highly Artificial Mechanism
+{: .chaptertitle }

 To begin with, just what was it that Irving did accomplish?
 There is a disposition, in contemporary criticism, to disparage the first American writer who became &quot;classic.&quot; The tendency shows itself by implication, rather than in the open, and seems to result from the sudden rush to appreciate the modern short story.
 Irving certainly did not achieve the &quot;short story,&quot; or short-story, or Short Story, as the modern product has been variously written down.